Tech-at-DU/Orange-Tree-SpriteKit-Swift4/P02-Setting-the-Scene/readme.md

 > Next, select the *Scene* object at the top of the object heirarchy and click
 > the *Attributes Inspector*.
 The default settings are set for portrait mode,
 > change that by setting the *width* to `1334` and the *height* to `750`.
-> You should also change the *Anchor Point* to `(0,0)`.
+> You should also change the *Anchor Point* to x:0, y:0.
 > ![Attributes inspector](./assets/attributes_inspector.png)

 # Your First Assets

-Right, now the scene is looking pretty boring.
+Right now the scene is looking boring.
 Luckily, you can change that pretty quickly since you already have some assets that were provided for you.
 You are going to set up the background and the 'player', aka the orange tree, by placing them in the scene.

 > [action]
-> In the project navigator on the left, open `assets.atlas`.
+> In the project navigator on the left, open `Smashing-Things`.
 Look for an image named
 > `background.png` and drag it into the scene.
 Make sure that you center it inside the white
 > viewable area rectangle.
 It should snap into place.
-Check that the position is set to
+Check the position in the attribute inspector is set to
-> `(667, 375)`, set the *Name* to `background`, and set the *Z Position* to `-2`.
-Now grab the
+> `x:0`, `y:0`, set the *Name* to `background`, and set the *`Z` Position* to `-2`.
+Z position arranges objects from to back.
+Higher numbers are in front.

-> image named `Background.png` and drag it into the scene.
+> Now grab the image named `Ground.png` and drag it into the scene.
 Snap it to the bottom of the view so
 > that it is centered.
-Check that the position is set to `(667, 39)` and then set the *Name*
+Check that the position is set to `x:0`, `y:-336` and then set the *Name*
 > property to `ground`.
 If everything went well, your scene should now look like this.
 > ![Scene Background](./assets/scene_background.png)